yieldprotocol/TA01/README.md

 };
 ```

-Ensure you are useing RPC to http://localhost:8545.
+Ensure you are using RPC to http://localhost:8545.

-You may also need to set the chainID to 31337 if you are useing Hardhat blockchain development node.
+You may also need to set the chainID to 31337 if you are using Hardhat blockchain development node.

 ## Invalid nonce.